jamwyatt/ServicesWebThriftEtcd/README.md

 # ServicesWebThriftEtcd
 Basic demo of a web service Frontend with Thrift messaging to a Backend that uses Etcd for simple storage.
 This only uses HTTP as there is an expectation of SSL termination by a load balancer.
 This project is being written in golang with a specific purpose of being deployable in kubernetes.

 Now has initial support for the basic 'POST' verb to the REST collection of /service/customer/.
 This takes HTTP POST with JSON body and converts it to a Thrift client request.
 The backend currently only records the receipt and returns.
+POST/GET for the customer collection now working.

 Next work items, link in the EtcClient library and start building the new client on POST/Create.
 Then start supporting end-to-end query.